Assistant Professor of Library Science

-In addition to these responsibilities, I serve as a liaison to various departments as well as assist with reference questions.
+In addition to these responsibilities, I serve as a liaison to Chemistry, Computer Science, Engineering, HoneyRock, Mathematics, and Physics and Astronomy.

 My wife and I have four children and attend The Chapel in Grayslake, in the far northern suburbs of Chicago.
 I am a technogeek at heart with a large extended family that is international in scope.
 Interests include reading, photography, exploration of social media and mobile technologies, and travel.
 I also teach part-time at the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign in their online curriculum.